Light to moderate rain likely | The Asian Age Online, Bangladesh

-Light to moderate rain or thundershowers accompanied by temporary gusty wind is likely to occur at many places over Dhaka, Mymensingh, Rajshahi, Khulna, Barishal and Sylhet divisions and at a few places over Rangpur and Chattogram divisions with moderately heavy to heavy falls at some places over the country today.
+Light to moderate rain or thundershowers accompanied by gusty wind is likely to occur at places all over the country, the Bangladesh Meteorological Department (BMD) has said.

-Day and night temperature may rise slightly over the country, said a met office release here.
+They will occur at most places over Rangpur, Dhaka, Rajahahsi and Mymensingh divisions and at many places over Khulna, Barishal, Chattogram and Sylhet divisions between 6am Tuesday and 6pm Wednesday, the Met Office said.

-The axis of monsoon trough runs through Rajsthan, Hariyana, Uttar Pradesh, Bihar, West Bengal to Assam across central part of Bangladesh.
-One of its associated troughs extends up to North Bay.
-Monsoon is fairly active over Bangladesh and moderate over North Bay.
+About the synoptic situation, it said the axis of monsoon trough runs through Punjab, Haryana, Uttar Pradesh, Bihar, Sub Himalayan West Bengal to Assam across the northern part of Bangladesh.

+One of its associated troughs extends up to the North Bay.
+Monsoon is fairly active over Bangladesh and weak to moderate over North Bay, the Met Office said.
-Maximum temperature on Thursday was recorded 33.2 degrees Celsius at Khepupara and minimum temperature today 24.0 degrees Celsius at Teknaf.

-Maximum rainfall for the last twenty-four hours till 6am today was recorded 96 millimeters (mm) jointly at Sitakunda and Feni.
+Day temperature may fall slightly over Rajshahi, Rangpur, Mymensingh and Sylhet divisions

+and it may remain nearly unchanged over Dhaka, Chattogram, Barishal and Khulna divisions.

 Leave Your Comments